rvsrvs/jasdev.github.io/_posts/2018-3-12-slowing-down-time.md

 Boredom hit hard during my first, week-long, silent retreat.
 I hesitate to include this anecdote, since describing the experience might alter my relationship with it or be interpreted as a latent [form of signaling](https://twitter.com/ryandawidjan/status/972274896486223872).
 But, I want to honestly distill it here, in hope that it helps folks, like me, whose insatiable information diet has made boredom a privilege.

 Seven days without reading, writing, speaking, or direct eye contact (one of the retreat rules) made me realize just how rarely I get bored during everyday New York Life.
 It got to the point where I would take longer showers just to read the labels on my shampoo and conditioner bottles—yikes.
 Around the third day, I began shifting my appetite for mental stimulation towards paying attention to what was around me.
 I vividly remember spending 45 minutes staring at a tree on Wednesday evening.
-The remainder of the retreat was the longest few days of my life, in the most fulfilling sense.
+The remainder of the retreat contained the longest days of my life, in the most fulfilling sense.
 I was reminded that time actually moves incredibly slowly when we’re present to soak in the world around us.

 This isn’t to say we should strive to be present at all times.
 Going on autopilot during commutes or chores might better allow us to deploy our attention towards experiences we want to magnify.
 Another instance where speeding up time is desirable is flow.
 It usually occurs when [thinking and being present](//thinking-about-thinking) are in harmony.
 When you’re so in tune with the task at hand, that your sense of space and time is lost.